IIIF/website/source/_news/2022-05-16-northwestern-joins-consortium.md

   We are happy to announce three new members added to the ranks of the IIIF Consortium.
 ---

 We are happy to announce that [Northwestern University Libraries](https://www.library.northwestern.edu/) have joined the IIIF Consortium as a full member, along with the [University of British Columbia (UBC) Library](https://www.library.ubc.ca/) and DB Ecosensystem joining as associate members.
+This bring the total number of [consortium members][members] to 63.

 The Northwestern University Libraries serve over 1 million visitors annually,  with collections featuring some 6.2 million titles and hundreds of thousands of digitized special and archival works.
 The [Digital Collections](https://www.library.northwestern.edu/libraries-collections/digital-collections/index.html) use IIIF to serve up these high-resolution digital images from Northwestern’s collection, including posters, manuscripts, photographs, letters, and maps, as well as audio-visual content such as the Northwestern University Football Films and Master Class audio recordings.